unneon/glotter/README.md

 make
 sudo make install
 ```
+`cmake` can also take following flags:
+- `-DGLOTTER_BUILD_EXAMPLES=ON` Determines whether examples will be built.

 #### Writing code

-Full example programs with glotter are available in [test/bfs/main.cpp](test/bfs/main.cpp) and [test/lca/main.cpp](test/lca/main.cpp).
+Full example programs with glotter are available in [examples/bfs/main.cpp](examples/bfs/main.cpp) and [examples/lca/main.cpp](examples/lca/main.cpp).
 To see an example of how to add glotter to a ready app, study shown earlier commit [e93c7e4](https://github.com/matcegla/glotter/commit/e93c7d4dd7906396fb8dc6300d193f7809072bbb)(colors like "#F08080" can also be written as their [HTML names](https://www.w3schools.com/tags/ref_colornames.asp), ex. "lightcoral").
 Below is an explanation what you need to add and what it does.

 ```cpp
 // Include the header